ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems

 \subsection{Models}

-\toolkitname provides the following models\footnote{Please refer to the \toolkitname site for more details.} for every possible component in a dialogue agent.
+\toolkitname provides the following models for every possible component in a dialogue agent.
 Note that compared to ConvLab, newly integrated models in \toolkitname are marked in bold.
 Researchers can easily add their models by implementing the interface of the corresponding component.
 We will keep adding state-of-the-art models to reflect the latest progress in task-oriented dialogue.